cdt-data-science/cdt-tea-slides/2016/jfowers/gridengine/gridengine_basics.md

 1. Setup python virtual environment with IPython Notebook installed
     * Tip: install it in your home directory on DICE
-1. `qlogin -V` to your server of choice
+1. `qlogin` to your server of choice
 1. Check GPU use with `nvidia-smi`
 1. activate your python virtual environment (you'll need to `kinit` & `aklog` if this is located on your DICE home as recommended)